RenanMsV/stalker_lootmoney/readme.md

 	lootmoney_stash = true ; should it create random stashs?
 	lootmoney_stashchance = 10 ; chance of spawning a random stash.
 10 = 10%.
 Wont work if lootmoney_stash not enabled.
-	lootmoney_message = true ; should it show the found money message? lootmoney_npc_collect = true ; should npcs be able to collet money from dead stalkers? you wont be able to collect from this bodies anymore. lootmoney_debug = false ; should it show you debug messages? (for dev only, it will fill your pda with debug informations)
+	lootmoney_message = true ; should it show the found money message? lootmoney_npc_collect = true ; should npcs be able to collet money from dead stalkers? you wont be able to collect from those bodies anymore. lootmoney_debug = false ; should it show you debug messages? (for dev only, it will fill your pda with debug informations)
 	```
 How to install: